rishitvm/Learnings/README.md

 ---

+### `RLHF_Scratch.ipynb`
+This repository demonstrates a complete Reinforcement Learning from Human Feedback (RLHF) pipeline applied to a language model, showcasing the training and alignment of a base language model through several stages.
+We begin with a pre-trained causal language model (DistilGPT2) and first fine-tune it using Supervised Fine-Tuning (SFT) on the OpenAssistant/oasst1 dataset, where prompt-response pairs are extracted to teach the model to produce helpful assistant-like replies.
+The next phase involves reward modeling, where a reward model (OpenAssistant's DeBERTa-v3) is used to evaluate the quality of responses based on human-preference-aligned judgment.
+Using this reward model, we apply Proximal Policy Optimization (PPO), a policy-gradient reinforcement learning algorithm, to further optimize the SFT model so that it generates outputs that receive higher reward scores.
+We also explore Direct Preference Optimization (DPO), a simpler yet effective method that aligns the model directly to human preferences using paired comparisons between “chosen” and “rejected” responses, bypassing the need for an explicit reward model.
+RLAF (Reinforcement Learning with Attribute Feedback), which goes beyond scalar feedback by optimizing across multiple attributes (such as helpfulness, factuality, and toxicity).
+This phase integrates multiple reward signals to train the model using a multi-objective version of PPO, enabling more nuanced alignment.
+We train (N) reward models to get the (N) sized Reward vector.

+---

 ### `BERT_NER_Fine_Tuning.ipynb`
 This notebook consists of making use of a Base BERT Model and Fine tuning the model with a NER Dataset consists of various NER Tags.
 LoRA fine tuning is performed in this task.
 BERT is a Encoder Only model used for various tasks like Q&A, MLM, NSP, NER, Sentence Classification and many more.
 It is trained using left and right contexts.
 NER (Named Entity Recognition) is a token based task where each token is given a particulat NER Tag depending on it's context like Person / Organisation / Location or any other.